Assessment and Evaluation

 - We plan for how to integrate and utilize the results of the evaluation to continue on the path to success through child and family specific recommendations, referrals, and next-steps.

-- You receive a comprehensive and meaningful report, scrupulously written specifically for you, your family, and/or school.
+- You may choose to receive a comprehensive and meaningful report, scrupulously written specifically for you, your family, and/or school, or you may choose to receive a diagnostic note that contains a full list of recommendations.

-- We offer a full report written in story-form specifically for your child and/or teen.
+- We offer an add-on summary report specifically for your child and/or teen.

 - We discuss and make meaning of the results together, in a comprehensive feedback session.

-- Specialization in comprehensive evaluation and assessment for giftedness, including HG, EG, PG (all ages)
+- Giftedness, including HG, EG, PG (all ages)

 - Autism Spectrum Disorder

-- Provide second opinions and/or review previous psychological and/or neuropsychological evaluations and testing
+- Provide second opinions and/or review previous psychological evaluations and testing

 - Identify strengths, gifts, successes specific to you or your child, while also exploring areas for growth and support